Jiang Jiemin: Career

 Jiang Jiemin graduated from Shandong University in Industrial Economics Management.
 In August 1976, Jiang joined the Chinese Communist Party.

-Jiang was made Deputy Director of the Shengli Petroleum Administration Bureau in March 1993, Senior Executive of the Qinghai Petroleum Administration Bureau in June 1994, and Director of the Qinghai Petroleum Administration Bureau in November 1994.
+Jiang was made deputy director of the Shengli Petroleum Administration Bureau in March 1993, Senior Executive of the Qinghai Petroleum Administration Bureau in June 1994, and Director of the Qinghai Petroleum Administration Bureau in November 1994.
 In February 1999 he was made Assistant to the General Manager and the team leader in charge of the preparation for the initial public offering of China National Petroleum Corporation (CNPC).
 In November of that year he was promoted again, to Director and Vice President of PetroChina, a subsidiary of CNPC.

 From there his career went to Qinghai Province, as deputy governor and member of the provincial Party Standing Committee in June 2000.
 In June 2001, he became Deputy Party Secretary of Qinghai province.
 In April 2004, he was transferred back to CNPC, as Deputy General Manager and Vice Chairman; in May he was made President of PetroChina, and in November 2006 General Manager of CNPC.
 In May 2007 he became the Chairman of PetroChina.
 In May 2008, he stepped down from the position.

 Jiang was reported to have faced unusual public criticism from small investors after PetroChina's share price fell sharply due partly to the government's control of retail fuel prices.
 The Times noted that he was a key figure in "China's determined expansion of its energy empire overseas."

 In November 2012, the South China Morning Post reported that in the aftermath of the Ferrari death of Ling Gu, the 23-year-old son of Ling Jihua, top aide to former Party General Secretary Hu Jintao, Jiang wired hush money from the company's accounts to the families of the two women who were accompanying Ling Gu at the time of his death.

-Jiang was an alternate member of the 17th Central Committee of the Chinese Communist Party, and a full member of the 18th Central Committee.
+Jiang was an alternate of the 17th Central Committee of the Chinese Communist Party, and a full member of the 18th Central Committee.
 He was expelled from the Central Committee at the Third Plenum in 2014.